kuzzleio/kuzzle-vault/README.md

 Alternatively, you can also use the [bash script provided](./bin/kuzzle-vault-encrypt-string) in this repository to encrypt a string in Kuzzle Vault format.

-It will give you an encrypted string that you have to put in you JSON file containing encrypted secrets.
+It will give you an encrypted string that you have to put in your JSON file containing encrypted secrets.

 Example:
 ```bash